-Education and training are important, “key to tackling inequality and promoting social mobility” according to the OECD (2012), but formal qualifications are not all you need to get and keep a job.
-A fresh approach to employability education and training is needed, starting with a good understanding of what helps young people succeed in work: employability skills, work aspirations, careers information, meeting employers and realistic expectations.
+Education and training are key to tackling inequality and promoting social mobility, but formal qualifications are not enough to get and keep a job.
+A fresh approach to employability education and training is needed.